 It's also helpful to provide your contact info in this section.
 That way, people can reach out if they have any questions.

-Step 3: Save Your Event
+Step 3: Save and Send Your Event

 Once you're all set editing the invite, you can save it to use as an attachment in your marketing email.